Soy No More: Breaking the UK's dependence on imported soy

 At the same time as forming a trading relationship with the Kayapo, we’ve helped produce a report with Sustain, Feedback, the LWA and Pasture for Life: Soy No More: Breaking away from soy in UK pig and poultry farming.
 Soy No More offers three scenarios that would see UK farming significantly reduce its reliance on imported soy.

-Of the three scenarios we developed there is only one that doesn’t increase UK arable land, provides enough protein for everyone and removes all imported soy feed.
+Of the three scenarios we developed there is only one that doesn’t increase UK arable land area, provides enough protein for everyone and removes all imported soy feed.
 Achieving that scenario requires a sobering 86% reduction in poultry consumption (every year about a billion chickens are raised and killed for meat in the UK) and 82% less pork.

 All three scenarios are outlined in the executive summary below, but it's well worth downloading the full report.